Puppet-RampUpProgram/control-repo/README.md

 This control-repo and the steps below are intended to be used with a new installation of PE 2016.1.z.

-**Warning:** When using an existing PE installation any existing code or modules in `/etc/puppetlabs/code` will be copied to a backup directory `/etc/puppetlabs/code_bak_<timestamp>` in order to allow deploying code from code manager.
+**Warning:** When using an existing PE installation any existing code or modules in `/etc/puppetlabs/code` will be copied to a backup directory `/etc/puppetlabs/code_bak_<timestamp>` in order to allow deploying code from Code Manager.

 # What you get from this control-repo